Kevin-Aaaquil/TBone_Bot/README.md

 # TBone_Bot

-## This is my first Discord Bot and only has a few commands.
+## This is my first Discord Bot and only has a few commands, :sad:
-## Intended to a be project for fun
+## Intended to a be project for fun,  :vulcan_salute:
-## Suggest me some features that I can add, which if good I would do my best to Implement  :smile:
+## Suggest me some features that I can add, which if good I would do my best to Implement.  :smile: